carasaj/bank_churn_model/README.md

-# bank_churn_project
+# bank_churn_model

 The main notebook is `bank_churn_final.ipynb`

-The project goal is to create a supervised machine learning model for predicting bank customer churn.
+The goal is to create a supervised machine learning model for predicting bank customer churn.
 Alternative data processing techniques, features, and models are used as comparisons.

 ## Overview